-Here’s why you need to get into writing a travel journal and how to ace it:
+Here’s why you need to get into travel journaling or writing a travel journal and how to ace it:

 You Can Plan Your Trip Before You Arrive

 Don’t wait until you’re at your destination.

 Use your journal to plan your holiday before you even arrive.
 You can enhance your travel experience by using your journal to plan out some activities.

 Research and note the names and menus of restaurants you want to attend, sightseeing tours that interest you, hiking spots, or just photos to help inspire you.

 Write down a checklist of places you want to see, your budget, or your list of things to pack.
 It can be very overwhelming arriving in a new country so making these notes before arriving at your destination can be very helpful.
 Not only will you have more fun, but you’ll also take some of the stress out of finding things to do and start getting interesting travel journal ideas.

-It can be interesting to write what you imagine it will be like and then compare it to the reality, once you arrive.
+It can be interesting to write what you imagine it will be like and then compare it to reality, once you arrive.

 Don’t Just Describe